rutujanerurkar27/rutuja.github.io/index.md

     &nbsp;&nbsp;&nbsp;&nbsp;![Screenshot from 2021-01-11 19-55](https://user-images.githubusercontent.com/30424951/146312580-f6864b12-4f58-47e6-9eb7-c7bba774d330.png)

 #### Gesture recognition using deep learning:
 This is a deep learning/image and video processing application that recognizes human gestures used to give commands to a robot.
-I worked on this project while pursuing a master's degree program.</br>
+I worked on this project while pursuing a master's degree program.
    Technologies used: C++

 #### Tumor classification using deep learning (Python):